thecruzcode/cruzJ-app-weather-journal/README.md

 1. Setup node environment for app and install packages and create a server.js file.

-2. Add POST and GEt routes for api data to retrieve data from weather api
+2. Add POST and Get routes for api data to retrieve data from weather api

 3. Get API key from Open weather map website.